- Grown, sold, and described by Bunny Hop Seeds

 - Germination tested after Hot Water Treatment for fungal and bacterial diseases

 “Florida Petite” was created by the University of Florida in the early 1980s.
 Although it was described in the New York Times newspaper and many other places as being able to produce fruit when grown in a 4” pot (“…you can grow it in a 4” pot!”), I have to say that it does better in a 1-quart pot.
 Sometimes “just because you can, doesn’t mean you should,” is an appropriate motto.
 This is a nice micro-dwarf tomato, producing red cherries of quite variable sizes.
-It was later than most of my other micro-dwarfs grown this year, but still in the “early” category.
+It is later than most of my other micro-dwarfs, but still in the “early” category compared to indeterminate varieties.
 The taste is strong and tomatoey, not sugary.
-It does have the tendency to split with a sudden increase in watering during the ripening stage, but many people prefer a cherry tomato with thin skin, even though it will split.
+It does have the tendency to split with a sudden increase in watering during the ripening stage, but many people prefer the eating quality of a cherry tomato with thin skin, even though it will split.